ADRENALS FAQ–the most frequently asked questions

 5) How do I test the condition of my adrenals?
-Please read what Janie says here http://www.stopthethyroidmadness.com/adrenal-info/ If your doctor insists on blood tests for cortisol, that is fine – just order the saliva labs in addition so you can see the 24 hour cortisol rhythm. http://www.stopthethyroidmadness.com/recommended-labwork/
+Please read what Janie says here http://www.stopthethyroidmadness.com/adrenal-info/ If your doctor insists on blood tests for cortisol, they are only going to show the combo of bound and unbound.
+Doesn’t work. http://www.stopthethyroidmadness.com/recommended-labwork/

 6) Is saliva testing as accurate as blood labs for cortisol levels?
-Yes.
-Here is an article citing many medical references http://www.diagnostechs.com/mainFrame.asp?refPage=http://www.diagnostechs.com/body_text/articles.htm
+Definitely yes.
+Even our experience reveals that. http://www.adrenalfatigue.org/saliva-testing-for-adrenal-hormones

 7) How can I produce all of that saliva to fill up the tubes?
 Sniff on a jar of pickles, relish, or a lemon.
-Dr Peatfield says to do the test under routine stress conditions, not on a relaxing day off.
+Drink lots of water the day before.

 8 ) Can I test my cortisol levels if I am taking HC or Isocort or other adrenal glandular?
-No. the medicine will throw off the result of the test. http://www.macses.ucsf.edu/
+No. the medicine will throw off the result of the test. http://www.stopthethyroidmadness.com/supplements-and-meds-which-affect-adrenals/ and http://www.macses.ucsf.edu/

 9) Will my Dr agree with the 24 hour cortisol test (saliva testing)?
-Mine did, he had the saliva lab boxes right in his office.
+Mine did.
+He had the saliva lab boxes right in his office.
 You may have to drive to a larger city to find a doctor familiar with treating adrenal fatigue.
-You can order the lab test yourself, see what result comes back, and learn as much as you can about this condition so you will be an educated partner in your health care.
+Or, you can order the lab test yourself, see what result comes back, and learn how to read lab results.

 10) Will my Dr agree to treat my adrenals?
 Dr. Lam says “Unfortunately, conventional medicine only recognizes Addison’s disease as hypoadrenia, despite the fact that adrenal fatigue is a fully recognizable condition.
 As such, do not be surprised if your doctor is unfamiliar with this condition.” http://www.drlam.com/articles/